 - Bedside rounds for all established patients (newly admitted and discharged patients seen before 10 AM) should include the patient and family (when available), hospitalist, bedside nurse, the charge nurse,(as needed when the bedside nurse unavailable), and when possible the case manager (particularly helpful for complex patients) and pharmacist.

-- Average duration 5 minutes per patient. (see specific playbooks for recommended communication template).
-By having a set schedule if the patient or family have too many questions or concerns the hospitalist can explain that he or she is scheduled to see other patients on the floor, but will return at 11 AM (after bedside rounds) to address additional concerns.
+- Average duration 6-7 minutes per patient. (see specific playbooks for recommended communication template).
+By having a set schedule if the patient or family have too many questions or concerns the hospitalist can explain that he or she is scheduled to see other patients on the floor, but will return at 11 AM (after bedside rounds) to address additional concern

 - The two hospitalists on 74 should start on opposites sides of the hallway as should the two hospitalists covering 75.
 The dual coverage hospitalist can start at the rear of the floor near the corner and work toward the front. (this approach minimizes the requirement for a bedside nurse to be at two places at once).